arphost-com/Shell-as-a-Service/README.md

 # Shell as a Service Version 1
-# The module is not currently working it was for php 7.4 and an old version of PHP needs updating.
+# The module is not currently working it was for php 7.4 and an old version of WHMCS it needs updating.
 # If you have an old version of php like 7.4 and an old version of whmcs get a license here if you need it.
 https://arphost.com/index.php/store/whmcs-addons/shell-as-a-service